the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-planning.md

 If your event overlaps with a meal time, consider if their ability to eat or take a break will be impacted.
 If your event is in-person, try to communicate with catering and ensure that there is a meal or alternative food is sourced and held aside for them.

-(cl-inclusive-events-planning-during-event-tech)=
+(cl-ppie-events-planning-during-event-tech)=
 ### Technology
 Depending on your event and platform, it may be helpful to organize "backup" technology on the day of the event.
-For example, having spare batteries and spare microphones, arranging an alternate host for Zoom, and providing PDFs instead of relying solely on online technology to communicate important information.
+For example, providing PDFs instead of relying solely on online technology to communicate important information.
 Many people do not carry around a smartphone or laptop and may have not used streaming or presentation software before so try to ensure that there are both "online" and "offline" copies of important documents.

 By recognizing that technology can create barriers for many people and preparing appropriately, you can work to ensure anyone who is interacting with this technology feels comfortable using it on the day.

-(cl-inclusive-events-planning-during-event-staffing)=
+(cl-ppie-events-planning-during-event-staffing)=
 ### Personnel
 Earlier in planning, you should have considered who will be needed at the event to support the involvement of people with lived experience.

 At the event, it is important to have clear communication and identification of staff and organizers especially if their roles are to support attendees.

 You may want to consider having a pdf, website page, or paper copy introducing the event organizers and facilitators so that is it clear who to ask for help.
-You may want to highlight people who are able to help if an attendee has a question about accommodation, or the location of accessible restrooms as these people may be different from session facilitators and technology support staff.
+You may want to highlight people who are able to help if an attendee has a question about the sessions, as these people may be different from session facilitators and technology support staff.
 By including contact details and explaining the roles of organizers, it can help attendees feel understood and welcomed instead of being redirected to multiple people who are unable to help them.

 If possible, it can also be helpful to have a dedicated person who can be easily located and contacted during the event and is able to take action if there is a problem.
-For example, if an elevator is broken, the restroom blocked, accessible doors not opening, or the audio induction loop not working.
-This person could be available during event registration or at the start of the event to introduce themselves and provide assistance to those who need it.

 This may not be feasible for all events and may be more important for in-person events, but it is important to consider how to make the event accessible and inclusive throughout.
 Inclusion can be planned for, but it also needs implementation and support to make it happen.

-(cl-inclusive-events-planning-post-event)=
+(cl-ppie-events-planning-post-event)=
 ## After the Event
 Consider if you are able to make content from the event accessible to attendees, or open to a wider audience, after the event.

 For events that have recorded sessions, this may be uploading the content to YouTube and ensuring that the captions have been reviewed and added to any video content.
-Having a human reviewer of captions can be helpful in catching any errors made by automatic captioning software and ensuring that content is of a good quality (such as editing out any audio glitches and flagging triggers for photosensitive epilepsy).
+Platforms such as YouTube may be more well known and able to be used comfortably by members of the public as opposed to systems such as [Canvas](https://www.instructure.com/canvas), [Microsoft Sharepoint](https://microsoft.sharepoint.com), or other academic content sites.
+When choosing where to host and share your event’s content, consider how easily findable it will be for your audience.

 If your event included content such as slides or documented notes, consider where and how you will archive them so that they can be accessed and referenced by attendees.
 Online repositories such as [Zenodo](https://zenodo.org/) are commonly used by research communities but are not universally design-compliant and require both technical expertise and knowledge of how to use and access it as well as requiring an internet connection to access content.
 Consider using Zenodo in addition to an accessible format.
 This could be a website commonly visited by your attendees, sending post-event summary information to attendees, or providing recordings of sessions that display session content.

-Finally, for in-person events and related to safeguarding, consider how you will ensure that everyone is able to access return transport safely.
-This is particularly important to consider for attendees with lived experience and any disabilities that may make public transport more difficult to access.
-Even after the event has formally concluded, make sure you are familiar with support options such as arranging coaches or taxis to a train station.
-Additionally, consider scheduling the event to end within daylight hours to enhance attendee safety and avoid travel in the dark.